The Greatest “Secret” of Success

 The churches of Christ Greet You (Romans 16:16)

-1. What is the secret to successful evangelism (or anything else)?
+3. Then, what is the secret to successful evangelism (or anything else)?

 a.
 We are about to answer that question